mattfemia/scrnaseq-pipeline/README.md

 docker run scrna-pipeline
 ```

-The data/ directory should be the entry point for adding CellRanger-processed
+The data/ directory should be the entry point for adding data files
-fastq files.

 A containerized image of the CellRanger pipeline can also be easily built and deployed
 locally or through a cloud integration like AWS ECS or AWS Batch.

-The Dockerfile is also publicly hosted on Docker Hub and can be pulled down with the following commands:
+The Docker image is also publicly available and hosted on DockerHub and can be pulled down:

 Stable version:
 ```